lostjared/JavaScript.Projects/source/apps/intbuilder/README.md

 Intuition Builder is a simple and engaging card game designed to help you improve your intuitive abilities.
 In this game, you are tasked with guessing the value of the next card in a deck, enhancing your ability to trust your instincts and make quick decisions.

+## Motivation

+This game was based off of a game described in "The Pathways to Mastership" tape set by Jonathan Parker.
+It has been modified to work on a computer.

 ## How to Play

 1. **Starting the Game:**